Haender-Michael/SyriaTel-Customer-Churn-Analysis-and-predictive-Modeling/README.md

 #### **Statistical modeling**
 In this part we will use the insight that we get from the exploratory data analysis to make a predictive model of SyriaTel Customer churn.
 #### **Major questions**
 Questions that the management Team of SyriaTel might want to ask.These questions are based on our data and business understanding.
-They will be answered by our model.(the recommendations will be provided along answering the major questions)\n",
+They will be answered by our model.(recommendations will be provided along answering the major questions)
 #### **Summary**
-#### **Contact information**"
+#### **Contact information**

 ## Exploratory Data Analysis (EDA)
 #### **Data cleaning**